-query GRanges or GRangesList with regions to classify partitionList an ORDERED (if bpProportion=FALSE) and NAMED list of genomic parti- tions GRanges.
-This list must be in priority order; the input will be assigned to the first partition it overlaps. bpProportion=TRUE, the list does not need order- ing. remainder A character vector to assign any query regions that do not overlap with anything in the partitionList.
-Defaults to "intergenic" bpProportion logical indicating if overlaps should be calculated based on number of base pairs overlapping with each partition. bpProportion=FALSE does overlaps in priority order, bpProportion=TRUE counts number of overlapping base pairs between query and each partition.
+query GRanges or GRangesList with regions to classify

+partitionList an ORDERED (if bpProportion=FALSE) and NAMED list of genomic partitions GRanges.
+This list must be in priority order; the input will be assigned to the first partition it overlaps. bpProportion=TRUE, the list does not need ordering.

+remainder A character vector to assign any query regions that do not overlap with anything in the partitionList.
+Defaults to "intergenic"

+bpProportion logical indicating if overlaps should be calculated based on number of base pairs overlapping with each partition. bpProportion=FALSE does overlaps in priority order, bpProportion=TRUE counts number of overlapping base pairs between calcPartitionsRef Calculates the distribution of overlaps for a query set to a reference assembly ------------------- ---

-A data frame assigning each element of a GRanges object to a partition from a previously provided partitionList.
+A data.frame assigning each element of a GRanges object to a partition from a previously provided partitionList.